josande/ABN/README.md

 $*mvn spring-boot:run*

-The applciation curretnyl runs with a H2 in-memory database.
+The application runs with a H2 in-memory database.
 To change to a persistent storage, update settings in
 [application.properties](src/main/resources/application.properties)
 and add the corresponding database driver to the [pom.xml](pom.xml)

 *Objective*
 Create a standalone java application which allows users to manage their favourite recipes.
 It should allow adding, updating, removing and fetching recipes.
 Additionally users should be able to filter available recipes based on one or more of the following criteria: